World Bank board elects U.S. Treasury's Malpass as next president

 Those comments and Malpass' role in U.S.-China trade negotiations caused some concern in the development community that he might try to use the bank's influence to put pressure on China.

-But Malpass said he saw an "evolution" of the bank's relationship with China "toward one which recognizes China as the world's second-biggest economy and an important factor in global development.
+But Malpass told Reuters that he foresees an "evolution" of the bank's relationship with China "towards one which recognises China as the world's second-biggest economy and an important factor in global development.
 I expect there to be a strong relationship collaboration with China.
 We have a shared mission of poverty alleviation and reduction."

 Malpass said he did not participate in this week's U.S.-China trade talks and is winding down his role at the Treasury.
-He said he intends to make his first trip as World Bank president in late April to Africa, which has been a primary focus for the bank's development efforts.
+He said he intends to make his first trip as World Bank president in late April to Africa.

+World Bank Chief Executive Officer Kristalina Georgieva will attend China's second Belt and Road Forum on April 26-27, not Malpass.

 By David Lawder